 Schuylkill Valley House

-When they began thinking about the design of their new home, our clients took inspiration from their stunning seven-acre site in the Philadelphia suburbs that offered long views across the Schuylkill valley on a secluded private road.
-They wanted a “small, large house” – in other words, openness, no room wasted, only space they would use and live in.
-Further requirements were high ceilings, no curtains, lots of curves and emphasis on indoor/outdoor living.
+In imagining a design for their new home, our clients took inspiration from the stunning seven-acre site in the Philadelphia suburbs that offered long views across the Schuylkill Valley.
+They also wanted a “small, large house” with a sense of grand openness yet economy.

 Interior Design completed in association with Executive Interiors.